 Welcome to Badger Class

 We are the oldest children in school: Year 6 (10-11 years).
-There are 17 children in our class, our teacher is Mrs Howey and she is supported by our higher level teaching assistant, Mrs McCabe.
+There are 15 children in our class, our teacher is Mrs Howey.
 We take on important roles in school such as House Captains, Monitors and Buddies.
 We are the role models for everyone else in school.
-We are taught in our single-age cohort across a morning and merge with Fox Class (Year 5) across an afternoon, meaning that we also work with Miss Plummer.
+We are taught in a ‘pod’ with Fox Class (Year 5) so we also work with Mrs Shand and Miss Gardner.

 Year 6 will be taking Statutory Assessment Tests at the end of this year so we have a very busy year ahead.
 To find out what we will be doing this year look at the Our Curriculum section of our website.
 To help us with our spelling and reading look at the phonics and reading section of our website.
 As we get older, we access the internet more and school wants us to stay safe online.
 To find out how you can support us in staying safe online, checkout the E-Safety section of our website.
 The Badger class information poster also helps us to organise our equipment and resources for the week ahead.